Product manager Resume Guide + Tips + Example

 Our customers have been hired at:*Foot Note

-A great job as a product manager demands a perfect product manager resume.
-Not sure what that looks like?
-Don’t worry!
-We’re here to help you create one.
-Our guide to crafting a perfect resume for a product manager job will help you make the most of your in-depth technical knowledge and planning abilities, so you stand out from the competition.
+A great product manager job demands a perfect resume; we’re here to help you create one.
+Our guide to writing a standout resume for a product manager job will help you maximize your in-depth technical knowledge and planning abilities to stand out from the competition.

 Product manager resume example (text version)